 Make pizza dough from scratch – mix the flour, knead the dough, collect ingredients from the garden and polytunnel to make the pizzas tasty, cook them in the cob oven.
 Then eat them!

 Check out our bee hives, discuss the importance of bees for our food, look at the different stages of a bee’s life, think about threats to bees.
 Talk about the importance of insects and wildlife.
 Taste some of our wonderful Brentford Honey!

 Take home some seeds, lots of knowledge and a host of good ideas to continue your good work at school and at home.

 Use The Salopian Garden to supplement your educational targets.
 The activities offered above for primary school can also be adapted to secondary school use and differentiated for all key stages.
 The wide range of activities and possibilities on offer means that the garden can be used for science, art projects, numeracy and literacy, teamwork, domestic science, environment, etc. Please let us know about your requirements and we can tailor your visit accordingly.

 “The students stayed focused for the full three hours which is not something they would be able to do in the classroom.
 In addition to the numeracy and literacy there was a lot of additional learning and skill development going on.”
 Cranford Community College

 Sessions are available weekday mornings, afternoons or whole day.
-We recommend reserving well in advance as places may book up fast, especially for the spring season.
+We recommend reserving well in advance as places book up fast, especially in the spring season.